joebobmiles/aim-elevator-api/README.md

           floor is closest to the floor ahead of it in the queue.
   - A user can select one or more floors for an elevator to visit, at any time during their ride.
+  - A floor cannot be selected more than once, which means that not only are we looking at a priority queue, but also a set.
 - We don't know how many floors nor how many elevators there are
   - Accept those as environment variables.
     - This might not work well for elevators...